URBAN PASTORALS

 Lee is a full time Graphic and Web Designer and part time Compost Coordinator at the Somerville Community Growing Center.
 They enjoy gardening, interior design, and reading, and are passionate about sustainability and mutual aid.
 In their free time, they can be found playing games with friends, reading on their porch, or rearranging their furniture for the millionth time.

-Aparna Paul
+Aparna Paul (she series)

 Lee Meichner (they series)

-Aparna Paul
+Aparna Paul (she series)

 Our Partners